My sister got $80,000 to study in Paris, but when I asked for help with community college, they said, “you don’t deserve any help”

 Not Paris.

-Not the sentence.
+Not even my father’s sentence.

 That weekend, I packed two suitcases.